extrange/personal-blog/docs/blog/posts/2025-06-07-btrfs-zfs-performance.md

 At a recordsize of 128k, ZFS does much better, coming in at around half the perfomance if one were to write in-place (simulated via `nodatacow`).
 However at 4k recordsize, the performance drops significantly.

-In fragmented files/workloads causing fragmentation, a large recordsize can help with sequential reads, at the price of slower random writes.
+In fragmented files/workloads causing fragmentation, a large recordsize can help with sequential reads, at the price of slower random writes ([IO amplification due to read-modify-write cycles][recordsize-zfs-reddit]).

 _Note: Btrfs does not offer any way to set the default extent size (the equivalent of recordsize).
 At present the minimum size is 4kB, with no limit on the maximum._